 - juice from half a fresh lemon optional

-In a small pot, bring the water to a boil.
-Add the sugar and pinch of salt and stir until just dissolved, about 5 minutes.
+- In a small pot, bring the water to a boil.
+Add the honey and pinch of salt and stir until just dissolved, about 5 minutes.
 Turn off the heat and set aside.

 - In a food processor, blender or with an immersion blender, puree the raspberries with the lemon juice until very smooth.